Books of Blood: "The Book of Blood"

-The first story of Volume 1 acts as an introduction to the premise of the Books of Blood anthology series.
-This, along with "On Jerusalem Street", the closing story presented in UK editions of Volume 6, acts as a frame story for the series.
+The first story of Volume 1 acts as a frame story to the Books of Blood anthology series (along with "On Jerusalem Street", the closing story presented in UK editions of Volume 6).

 The story mentions that the afterlife involves "highways of the dead" that sometimes intersect with the living world.
-A psychic researcher, Mary Florescu, has employed a quack medium named Simon McNeal to investigate a haunted house.
-Florescu knows McNeal is a fraud but is desperate to believe in the supernatural and also lusts after the young man.
-McNeal fakes visions as he has done many times before, pretending to hear names and stories told to him from beyond the mortal world.
-This time, ghosts and spirits decide to make McNeal a true messenger for them.
-As Florescu watches, the ghosts attack McNeal, carving names and "minute words" into his flesh, leaving him alive and otherwise uninjured but now with his body covered in stories – the stories of this anthology series.
-Florescu, attracted to McNeal, decides to nurse the young man and eventually transcribe his tales, thinking of him as a "Book of Blood" and her as his only translator.
+A psychic researcher, Mary Florescu, has employed a young medium named Simon McNeal to investigate a haunted house.
+Unknown to Florescu, who is attracted to McNeal, the man is a fraud.
+He fakes visions as he has done many times before, pretending to hear names and stories told to him from beyond the mortal world; but this time ghosts assault him, carving names and "minute words" into his flesh, leaving him his body covered in stories – the stories of this anthology series.
+Florescu nurses the young man and begins transcribing his tales, thinking of him as a "Book of Blood" and her as his only translator.

 This prologue, along with closing story "On Jerusalem Street" from Volume 6, was adapted and directed twice.
 First for the film Book of Blood by John Harrison and then for the 2020 Brannon Braga film Books of Blood.